-

 Figure 6.
 Average strain and average stress of the anode particles during charging[2]

-According to the simulation results of the constant current and constant voltage charging process, the lithium is disembedded from the negative electrode particles as the discharge process continues.
-At the same time, the electrochemical potential drives the lithium in the electrolyte by moving from the negative electrode to the positive electrode.
-The lithium concentration in the negative particles decreased but increased in the positive particles.
-In the direction of electrode thickness, there is also the problem of uneven lithium concentration distribution.
-This difference of lithium concentration is related to the thickness and multiplier of the electrode.
-As shown in FIG 11, at the end of the discharge, the electrode thickness is relatively small or the doubling ratio is relatively small, and the lithium concentration distribution is relatively uniform.
-When the electrode thickness or multiplier increases, a significant concentration difference appears.For the positive pole, particle lithium concentrations near the diaphragm and close to the fluid collector are low.Therefore, with the decrease of the discharge rate, the difference of lithium concentration within the battery becomes smaller, and the stress and the change caused by the concentration difference should be small.
-The amount of volume change is also gradually reduced, and the time of volume stability is gradually shortened.
+According to the similar results of the simulation of the constant current and constant voltage charging process, the lithium is de-embedded from the negative electrode particles but embedded in the positive electrode particles as the discharging process continues during the constant current discharging process.
+At the same time, the electrochemical potential drives the lithium in the electrolyte to move from the negative electrode to the positive electrode.
+The lithium concentration in the negative electrode particles decreases, but increases in the positive electrode particles.
+In the electrode thickness direction, there is the same problem of uneven distribution of lithium concentration, and this lithium concentration difference is related to the thickness and rate of the electrode.
+As shown in Figure 11, at the end of discharge, when the electrode thickness is relatively small or the rate is relatively small, the lithium concentration distribution is more uniform.
+And when the electrode thickness or rate increases, there is an obvious concentration difference.
+For the positive electrode, the concentration of particulate lithium near the diaphragm is high, and the concentration of particulate lithium near the collector is low.
+Therefore, as the discharge rate decreases, the lithium concentration difference inside the battery becomes smaller, and the stress and strain caused by the concentration difference are smaller.
+The amount of volume change during shelving also gradually decreases, and the time for volume stabilization is gradually shortened.

-This paper adopts the IEST in-situ gas volume monitoring instrument (GVM2200), monitoring the Lithium Cobalt Oxide(LCO)/Graphite system cell volume swelling behavior at different rates, found that the process of volume swelling behavior is not only related to the embedded lithium behavior, but also related to the charge and discharge lithium concentration distribution, may also be related to the cell thermal effect caused by current.
-Therefore, setting the appropriate charging cut-off current can effectively eliminate the impact of the uneven distribution of lithium concentration inside the cell on the volume swelling.
+This paper adopts the IEST in-situ gas volume monitoring instrument (GVM2200), monitoring the Lithium Cobalt Oxide(LCO)/Graphite system cell volume expansion behavior at different rates, found that the process of volume expansion behavior is not only related to the embedded lithium behavior, but also related to the charge and discharge lithium concentration distribution, may also be related to the cell thermal effect caused by current.
+Therefore, setting the appropriate charging cut-off current can effectively eliminate the impact of the uneven distribution of lithium concentration inside the cell on the volume expansion.
 However, due to the discharge process current is generally large, the corresponding increase of shelved time after the discharge is needed to make the cell reach a stable state.

-1. Anna Tomaszewska, Zhengyu Chu, Xuning Feng, et al.Lithium-ion battery fast charging: A review,eTransportation, 1 (2019) 100011.
+[1] Anna Tomaszewska, Zhengyu Chu, Xuning Feng, et al.Lithium-ion battery fast charging: A review,eTransportation, 1 (2019) 100011.

-2. Factors affecting stress in anode particles during charging process of lithium ion battery, Journal of Energy Storage, 43(2021)103214.
+[2] Factors affecting stress in anode particles during charging process of lithium ion battery, Journal of Energy Storage, 43(2021)103214.

-3. Hideki Kikukawa, Kohei Honkura, Michihisa Koyama.Influence of inter-particle resistance between active materials on the discharge characteristics of the positive electrode of lithium ion batteries, Electrochimica Acta, 278(2018)385-395.
+[3] Hideki Kikukawa, Kohei Honkura, Michihisa Koyama.Influence of inter-particle resistance between active materials on the discharge characteristics of the positive electrode of lithium ion batteries, Electrochimica Acta, 278(2018)385-395.

 Subscribe Us